MorphiaOrg/morphia-docs/reference/r2.0.0-BETA1/content/guides/querying.md

 ### Limiting and Skipping

 Pagination of query results is often done as a combination of skips and limits.
-Morphia offers `Query.limit(int)` and `Query.offset(int)` for these cases.
+Morphia offers `FindOptions.limit(int)` and `FindOptions.offset(int)` for these cases.
 An example of these methods in action would look like this:

 ```java
 datastore.createQuery(Person.class)